JackJi19/CS4474B-HCI-Project/README.md

   - review list with per-word removal
   - lightweight practice options
   - mock access code generation with success state
+  - stronger teacher-to-student handoff between setup and practice
-  - local list persistence so student entry works with generated codes
+  - local browser persistence for created spelling lists
-  - teacher summary view for recent completed sessions
+  - simple teacher summary view for completed sessions
 - **Student Practice Page**
-  - Learn -> Practice -> Review Mistakes -> Quick Quiz -> Summary
+  - guided practice flow with Learn -> Practice -> Review Mistakes -> Quick Quiz
+  - practice modes:
-  - practice modes: Type the Word, Missing Letters, and Scramble
+    - Type the Word
+    - Missing Letters
+    - Scramble
-  - one-word-at-a-time guided practice flow
+  - one-word-at-a-time practice flow
-  - visible stage and progress indicators
+  - visible session progress and stage guidance
-  - immediate correct/incorrect feedback with letter-level comparison
+  - immediate correct/incorrect feedback
+  - letter-level incorrect feedback for typed responses
+  - optional hints when enabled by the teacher
   - review tracking for missed words
-  - hint support when enabled by the teacher
+  - Review Missed Words experience after practice
+  - Quick Quiz flow after practice and review
-  - end-of-session summary with quick quiz score
+  - Session summary and follow-up screens
 - **Mock Front-End Only Flow**
-  - local mock list/session data
+  - browser-based local persistence for lists and session summaries
   - no backend, authentication, analytics, or database integration

+## Current Limitations
+The current prototype is intentionally limited in scope.
+It does **not** include:

+- real teacher or student accounts
+- live classroom synchronization
+- online database storage
+- analytics dashboards
+- server-side validation or APIs
+- multi-user networking

 ## Planned Next Features
 The following features are planned for later phases:

-- empirical usability testing with classroom participants
-- richer teacher analytics beyond the lightweight summary view
-- additional accessibility and personalization options
 - iterative usability refinement based on HCI evaluation findings
+- stronger visual polish and classroom-facing presentation improvements
+- broader teacher-side controls for configuring sessions
+- deeper evaluation and design refinement based on heuristic review

 These items are not fully implemented yet and should be treated as next-phase work.